Pinarello Logo

 The Pinarello sign is an ode to streamlining and dynamism.
 Smooth, rounded letters with a forward slope symbolize speed, the desire to win, and cycling.

-The red sign above the letter R, rising to the sky, adds to the unusualness of the logo.
+The red sign above the letter R, rising into the sky, adds to the logo’s unusualness.
 It is associated with the following:

-- A whirlwind rushing forward and raising clouds of igniting dust.
+• A whirlwind is rushing forward and raising clouds of igniting dust.

 The image fits perfectly with the cycling flagship that sponsors famous racing teams.
 A red racer who sits on a black letter model gives it the energy to move.

-The company has a strong solid foundation in the form of knowledge and experience, which is indicated by a large black name.
+The company has a strong, solid foundation in knowledge and experience, as indicated by a large black name.
 And the driving force for creating new models is a hot mind and a love for bicycles.
 They are symbolized by a red sign rising like a sail.

 2016 – today

 The new visual sign has become more compact, grouped like a sprinter flying to the finish line.
-The letters were brought together, forming a single whole out of them.
+The letters were brought together, forming a single whole.
 On the surface, traces of the dissection of the air are visible due to the rapid movement.
-They slide over the top of the P, I, R, and O. The elements made the font sharp and added a sharpness, a jerk.
+They slide over the top of the P, I, R, and O. The elements made the font sharper and added a jerk.

 The sharp bottom of the tornado badge has fallen into the recess between A and R and looks like a burning torch of the Olympic Games, the flame that blows back from fast movement.
 Visually, the symbol has been reduced.

-All the logo details seem to hold onto each other, forming a common composition.
+All the logo details seem to hold on to one another, forming a cohesive composition.

 Font and Colors